fl0rest/l2docs/docs/linux/VIM.md

 ## Funs
 General movement

-- `gg` places your cursor at the biginning of the file
+- `gg` places your cursor at the beginning of the file

 - `<Shift-g>` places your cursor at the end of the file

 - `e` places your cursor at the end of a word

 - `b` places your cursor at the beginning of a word

 - `w` places your cursor at the beginning of the next word

 Saving files

 - `:q` closes a file, WITHOUT SAVING!

 - `:w` writes to a file, without closing

 - `:wq` writes and closes a file, you can also use `:x` to do the same thing

 - `<Shift-zz>` writes and closes a file

 - `<Shift-zq>` closes a file, WITHOUT SAVING!

 Text manipulation

 - `dw` deletes the word your cursor is currently placed on

+-- With love, Dougie <3